 The City Owned and Leased Properties Spreadsheet has been produced from data in the Integrated Property Information System (IPIS), a real estate database maintained by the Department of Citywide Administrative Services (DCAS).

-The city owned and leased properties (COLP) layers are also available as a geodatabase on the New York City Open Data website.
+The city owned and leased properties (COLP) layers are available as a spreadsheet and a geodatabase on the BYTES of the BIG APPLE.

 In conjunction with the Citywide Statement of Needs and the City Owned and Leased Properties spreadsheet, DCP produces a spatial dataset of the city owned and leased properties (COLP), which reports at the tax lot level how the property is used and which agency occupies the tax lot.
 Uses on city owned and leased properties are grouped together into nine categories, which are available as separate layers: Office; Education; Cultural and Recreation; Public Safety and Criminal Justice; Health and Social Services; Maintenance, Storage & Infrastructure; Leased to a Private Tenant; Property with a Residential Use; and Property with No Use.
 There is also a thematic layer identifying all city owned and city leased properties.